thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 available data, and the aggregation scheme we used, ensures the quality of the radiation measurements used in this study.

+Due to the significant measurement uncertainty when the Sun is near the horizon, we have excluded all measurements with SZA greater than
+$85^{\circ}$.
+Moreover, due to obstructions around the site (hills and buildings) which block the direct irradiance, we excluded data with azimuth angle in the range $58^{\circ}$ - $120^{\circ}$ and with SZA greater than $78^{\circ}$.
+To make the measurements comparable throughout the dataset, we adjusted all one-minute data to the mean Sun - Earth distance.
+Subsequently, we adjusted all measurements to the Total Solar Irradiance (TSI) at $1\,\text{au}$, in order to compensate for the Sun's intensity variability, using a time series of satellite TSI observations.
+The TSI data we used are part of the "NOAA Climate Data Record of Total Solar Irradiance" dataset (Coddington et al. 2005).
+The initial daily values of this dataset were interpolated to match the time step of our measurements.

-In order to be able to estimate the effect of the sky conditions on the long term variability of SDR, we created three datasets, by characterizing each one-minute measurement with a corresponding sky condition (i.e., all-sky, clear-sky and cloudy-sky).
-To identify the clear-sky conditions we used a method proposed by Long and Ackerman (2000) and by Reno and Hansen (2016), which were adapted and configured for the site, as the authors suggest.
+In order to estimate the effect of the sky conditions on the long term variability of SDR, we created three datasets by characterizing each one-minute measurement with a corresponding sky-condition flag (i.e., all-sky, clear-sky and cloudy-sky).
+To identify the clear-cases we used a method proposed by Long and Ackerman (2000) and by Reno and Hansen (2016), which were adapted and configured for the site of Thessaloniki.

-We have to note, that the definition of clear or cloudy sky, has some subjectivity, in any method of characterization.
-As a result, the details of the definition are site specific, it relies on a combination of thresholds and comparisons with ideal radiation models and statistical analysis of different signal metrics.
-The CSid algorithm was calibrated with the main focus, to identify the presence of clouds on the sky.
-Despite the fine-tuning of the procedure, a few marginal cases exist, that have been identified manually as false positive or false negative but cannot affect the final results of the study.
+We note that all methods have some subjectivity in the definition of clear or cloudy sky cases.
+As a result, the details of the definition are site specific and they rely on a combination of thresholds and comparisons with ideal radiation models and statistical analysis of different signal metrics.
+The CSid algorithm was calibrated with the main focus, to identify the presence of clouds.
+Despite the fine-tuning of the procedure, in a few marginal cases false positive or false negative results were identified by manual inspection.
+However, due to their small number, they cannot affect the final results of the study.
+For completeness, we provide below a brief overview of the clear-sky identification algorithm (CSid), along with the site specific thresholds.

 ## 2.1 The clear sky identification algorithm

-For completeness, we will provide below a brief overview of the clear sky identification algorithm (CSid), along with the site specific thresholds.
-To calculate the reference clear sky
-$\text{SDR}_{\text{CSref}}$ we used the $\text{SDR}_{\text{Haurwitz}}$
-derived by the radiation model of Haurwitz (1945), adjusted for our site with a factor $a$ (Eq. ), resulted by an iterative optimization process, as described by Long and Ackerman (2000) and Reno and Hansen (2016).
+To calculate the reference clear-sky $\text{SDR}_{\text{CSref}}$ we used the $\text{SDR}_{\text{Haurwitz}}$ derived by the radiation model of Haurwitz (1945), adjusted for our site with a factor $a$ (Eq. ), estimated through an iterative optimization process, as described by Long and Ackerman (2000) and Reno and Hansen (2016).
 The target of the optimization was the minimization of a function $f(a)$ (Eq. ) and was accomplished with the algorithmic function "optimise", which is an implementation based on the work of Brent (1973), from the library "stats" of the R programming language (R Core Team 2023).

 $$f(a) = \frac{1}{n}\sum_{i = 1}^{n}\left( \text{SDR}_{\text{CSid},i} - a \times \text{SDR}_{\text{testCSref},i} \right)^{2}$$

-where: $n$ is the total number of daylight records,
+where: $n$ is the total number of daylight data,
-$\text{SDR}_{\text{CSid},i}$ are the records identified as clear sky by CSid, $a$ is a hypothetical adjustment factor, and
+$\text{SDR}_{\text{CSid},i}$ are the data identified as clear sky by CSid, $a$ is a site-specific adjustment factor, and
-$\text{SDR}_{\text{testCSref},i}$ is any of the tested clear sky radiation models.
+$\text{SDR}_{\text{testCSref},i}$ is the SDR derived by any of the tested clear-sky radiation models.

 The optimization and the selection of the clear sky reference model, was performed on SDR observations for the period 2016 - 2021.
 During the